Black-Mesas/zircon/README.md

 This will install both Zircon, as well as the logging support.
 It is recommended to use the logging as it can be filtered easily through the Zircon console.

 ## Features
+- ### **!!
+NEW !!** Black Mesas™ Sponsored Additions:
+    - Timestamps readded to structured logs (10% B-12).
+    - You can choose the default filter options (5% B-12).
+    - Does not create an annoying dependency self-destruction (12% B-12).
+    - Includes various bad design decisions that the original, in fact, does not have (3% B-12).

 - ### Zirconium Language Scripting
     Zircon comes inbuilt with a runtime scripting language called [Zirconium](https://github.com/roblox-aurora/zirconium).
 This allows you to run scripts against your game during runtime.